mongodb/mongo-c-driver/README.rst

 But generally, we won't break API/ABI unless we have good reason.

 mongo-c-driver depends on `Libbson <https://github.com/mongodb/libbson>`_.
+Libbson will automatically be built if you do not have it installed on your system.

 If you are looking for the legacy C driver, it can be found in the `legacy branch <https://github.com/mongodb/mongo-c-driver/tree/legacy>`_.